 For other item types, an executable file may be launched at the start of the item by adding a "c" parameter followed by the file name.
+For example, (p7,cmyprog.exe) in the duration for timed items (optional)

-E.g., (p7,cmyprog.exe) would cause myprog.exe to launch at the start of a 7pt scale response.
-This is especially useful for programs that should run silently in the background as MediaLab will not attempt to keep the program visually in the foreground unless it is launched via the regular Executable item type.
+Parameter(s) field would cause myprog.exe to launch at the start of a 7pt scale response.
+This is especially useful for programs that should run silently in the background as MediaLab will not attempt to keep the program visually in the foreground unless it is launched via the regular Executable item 44 type.